Jiali-Xing/Talaria/README.md

 This file includes distribution specifications for a variety of other delays that may occur.
 For example, the distributions for the transaction validation time, the block validation time, and the time between blocks.

 ## Transaction Factory
+The current transaction factory takes in a JSON file indicating the number of transactions created by each node every day.

 ## Node Factory
+The node factory will populate the simulated world with new instances of some kind of node.
+There are currently implemented a permissioned node factory and a public node factory.

 ## Network
+The network is a low level class which interacts with the underlying event framework and uses the network delays config to handle processing message delivery.

 ---
 # Run the Simulation